Rowdy Inspector (2022 film): Development

 Khesari shared pictures and video with Telugu actor Kaushal Manda in 2021, notifying that he is going to work with south Indian director Shankar in his next Bhojpuri movie.

-Filming

-Most of the filming was done in Hyderabad, Khesari shared several stills from the set on his Instagram handle.

 Marketing

 Trailer of the film released on 6 March 2022 on YouTube.

 Music

 Om Jha and Arya Sharma has produced the music for this film.

 Release

 The film released on 5 August 2022 across India.

 Reception

 The film got positive response from the audience, Anand Mandir Cinema hall of Varanasi, post on its Facebook account that this film performed better than Raksha Bandhan and Laal Singh Chaddha in that cinema hall.